aniyomiorg/aniyomi-website/src/help/guides/reader-settings.md

 - Similar to webtoon but with a little space between pages.

 ::: c-tip
-You can change viewer for different series by going to the series, opening a chapter, tapping the middle of the screen, pressing the gear icon, and selecting a different viewer in **Viewer for this series**.
+You can change the viewer for different series by going to the series, opening a chapter, tapping the middle of the screen, pressing the gear icon, and selecting a different viewer in **Viewer for this series**.
 :::

 ## Double tap animation speed <Badge text="Normal" type="default-indicator" vertical="middle" />
 Double tap animation speed changes the speed in which the zoom happens when double tapping.

 ## Show reading mode <Badge text="True" type="default-indicator" vertical="middle" />
-Briefly show current mode when reader is opened
+Briefly show current mode when the reader is opened

 ## 32-bit color <Badge text="False" type="default-indicator" vertical="middle" />
 This setting decodes images in `ARGB888` format to allow the reader to display more colors.